Egg Drop Experiment

 - Duct tape

-- Cut an egg sized hole in the sponge, stick the egg in the hole.
+- Cut an egg-sized hole in the sponge, stick the egg in the hole.

 - Stick straws through the sponge.

-- Tape additional straws across the back of the sponge to create more of a protection and barrier.
+- Tape additional straws across the back of the sponge to create more of protection and barrier.

 - Throw the egg from a high place (like a deck) and watch the egg survive the fall!

 If your egg didn’t survive the fall grab another one and keep on trying.
 The fun thing about science is that it is a learning process.
 Experiment with other materials too like bubble wrap or a potholder.
-Wrap them around the egg and secure with tape before dropping.
+Wrap them around the egg and secure them with tape before dropping.
 Did your egg crack?